idfive/Developer-Documentation/docs/general/content_migration/overview.md

 ## Content importing specifics

-### Wordpress content importing
+### WordPress content importing

-- If the content you will be importing is from another wordpress site (via tools/export), simply look at the built in tools/import feature.
+- If the content you will be importing is from another WordPress site (via tools/export), simply look at the built in tools/import feature.
+- WordPress' native import function will only import media from remote _if_ a full export has been done.
+Exports of specific content types will not allow for a media import even if the checkbox is checked.
+A few plugins might be able to mitigate this.

+#### Plugins

+- WP All Import Pro includes a GUI for content mapping across fields.
+Combined with WP All Export, one can export existing WordPress content from an older site into the field mapping of a new site.

 ### Drupal 8 content importing